Sustainable cities and settlement systems

 FCL Global is a research collaboration between ETH Zurich and three Singapore universities – National University of Singapore (NUS), Nanyang Technological University, Singapore (NTU Singapore) and the Singapore University of Technology and Design (SUTD) –supported by the Singapore National Research Foundation (NRF).
 FCL Global is co-located at ETH Zurich and at the Singapore-ETH Centre (SEC) – a partnership established in 2010 between ETH Zurich and NRF at its CREATE campus.
-The research programme is led in Zurich by Director Prof. Sacha Menz and Associate Director Dr Matthew Skjonsberg, and in Singapore by Director Prof. Stephen Cairns and Associate Director Dr Tanvi Maheshwari.
-It will bring together 120 designers, engineers, architects, environmental scientists, economists and social scientists over the course of the programme.
+The research programme is led in Zurich by Director Prof. Sacha Menz and Associate Director Dr Matthew Skjonsberg, and in Singapore by Programme Co-Directors Prof. Dr Thomas Schröpfer and Prof. Dr Christoph Hölscher, and Associate Director (Research) Dr Tanvi Maheshwari Associate Director (Technology) Nicolo Guariento and Associate Director (Operations) Eva Moo.
+It will bring together 120 designers, engineers, architects, environmental scientists, economists, and social scientists over the course of the programme.

 FCL Global combines qualitative and quantitative challenges, big and small scales, general and specialized views involving many research disciplines, traditions, and interests, together with social needs.
 Working both top-down and bottom-up, FCL Global addresses social equity through cultural values, and ecological equity through intact natural systems.
 Beyond interdisciplinarity, the FCL Global programme addresses transdisciplinarity – that is, engagement with local, non-expert stakeholders and residents of the regions where the research is based, inclusively young and old, rural and urban.